ramiz020/WEBFirewall/README.md

 You must login for using this app.
 If you haven't account click REGISTRATION  button and after registration click login.
 After login your account you'll redirect HOME page.
 Click ADD RULES button and add your rules.
 After clicking SAVE button your rules will appear in home page.

-START button -- add your added rules to firewall and enable them STOP button -- disable your added rules
-BlOCK ALL button -- Block all inbound or outbound ports and protocols ALLOW ALL button -- Allow all inbound or outbound ports and protocols BLOCK PING button -- Block ICMP echo in your inbound or outbound rules

 | Buttons       | Do           |
 | ------------- |:-------------:|